 Contributed by Mara St.Onge

-Mara is a Shared Living Provider and founder of Blingja, a social enterprise which offers practical accessible tools for mindfulness, recognition of emotions in self and others.
+Mara is a Shared Living Provider and founder of Blingja Concepts, a social enterprise which offers practical accessible tools for mindfulness, recognition of emotions in self and others.
+She was recently nominated for a YWCA Woman of Distinction award for her work with Blingja.
 We asked her to share her story.
+Check out Blingja Concepts website and Facebook page.

 “My Caregiver Experience”